AezanPathan/BlazeTorrent/README.md

 Examples:
 An empty dictionary is encoded as de.
 A dictionary with keys "wiki" ? "bencode" and "meaning" ?
 42 is encoded as d7:meaningi42e4:wiki7:bencodee.

+# info
+-- what parse file contains
+-- get the info and encode it

+steps are the order by the command in code crafters

+# single file torrent multi file torent

+-- look how i add the info length for the multi file support